esatus/didcreation/README.md

 # DID-Creation Tool

 ## Info
-This tool can run either on Windows x64 or Linux x64 Systems
+This tool can run on either Windows x64 or Linux x64 Systems and requires the Indy SDK to be installed.

 ## Preparation
 1. Clone Repo